ElMiguel123/OXO/README.md

 * Add in the app the log release

 Roadmap Future release
-Release 1.0.2
+Release 1.0.3
-* Random starting player vs CPU
+* add multi-language switch
+* improve the splashscreen in order to be more smoothy
-* Change layout to display who play,win,draw etc...
+* Change layout to display who play,win,draw etc... for two players game